Crystal Palace vs Huddersfield Town - Match Centre - Crystal Palace F.C.

 Milivojevic(4)

 Goal!
-Huddersfield Town 0, Crystal Palace 2.
-Luka Milivojevic (Crystal Palace) converts the penalty with a right footed shot to the top left corner.
+Crystal Palace 1, Huddersfield Town 0.
+Luka Milivojevic (Crystal Palace) converts the penalty with a right footed shot to the bottom left corner.

+Penalty Crystal Palace.
+Wilfried Zaha draws a foul in the penalty area.

+James McArthur (Crystal Palace) wins a free kick in the attacking half.

 67'